appgardenstudios/slash-prompt/README.md

 # `/prompt`

-A Model Context Protocol (MCP) server that enables sharing and discovering prompts and resources from Git repositories.
+A Model Context Protocol (MCP) server that allows people to share prompts and resources.

 ## Features